AidanNeeson/renewable-ml-thesis/thesis.md

 Several possible sections are proposed below, you can use these or distribute your introductory text into sections in another way.

-The headings below propose _one way_ you might structure this section of the document.
+The headings below propose _one way_ you might structure this section of the document..

 ## Motivation